-15. Pursuant to a decision made at the ICSC's 85th session in July 2017, the ICSC engaged an independent consultant to review the methodology underlying the post adjustment system and assess, inter alia, whether it was "fit for purpose".
+- 15. Pursuant to a decision made at the ICSC's 85th session in July 2017, the ICSC engaged an independent consultant to review the methodology underlying the post adjustment system and assess, inter alia, whether it was "fit for purpose".
 In a report dated 6 February 2018, the consultant noted that the purpose of the post adjustment system "is to adjust salaries of UN Common System professional staff in all duty stations in a way that is fair, equitable and meets standards of compensation policies.
 To this extent it can be said that these procedures and the approved methodology go a long way to meet the criterion of 'fit for purpose'.
-There are however clearly areas for improvement [...]".18 The consultant made 64 recommendations, including but not limited to the methodology for the post adjustment system, policies and specific issues.
-19 The staff associations engaged another independent expert who reviewed and elaborated on selected recommendations from the ICSC's consultant's report.20
+There are however clearly areas for improvement [...]".
+The consultant made 64 recommendations, including but not limited to the methodology for the post adjustment system, policies and specific issues.

-16. On 18 July 2017, the ICSC decided to change the implementation date of the results of the cost-of-living survey in Geneva from 1 May 2017 to 1 August 2017.21 Staff members were informed on 19 and 20 July 2017 of the new implementation date, the reintroduction of a 3% margin to reduce the decrease of the post adjustment, postponement of post adjustment-related reduction for serving staff members by
+18 The staff associations engaged another independent expert who reviewed and elaborated on selected recommendations from the ICSC's consultant's report.
+19 - 16.
+On 18 July 2017, the ICSC decided to change the implementation date of the results of the cost-of-living survey in Geneva from 1 May 2017 to 1 August 2017.20 Staff members were informed on 19 and 20 July 2017 of the new implementation date, the reintroduction of a 3% margin to reduce the decrease of the post adjustment, postponement of post adjustment-related reduction for serving staff members by

-17 Ibid., page 23.
+16 Ibid., page 23.

-18 Application, annex 16, page 37, para.
+17 Application, annex 16, page 37, para.
 10 (ICSC/ACPAQ/40/R.2 - Review of the post adjustment index methodology - report of the consultant).

-19 Ibid., pp. 47-54.
+18 Ibid., pp. 47-54.

-20 Application, annex 17 (Comments on the consultant report - "review of the post adjustment methodology" - and prioritization of its recommendations).
+19 Application, annex 17 (Comments on the consultant report - "review of the post adjustment methodology" - and prioritization of its recommendations).

-21 Reply, annex 7, para.
+20 Reply, annex 7, para.
 129 (A/72/30 - Report of the International Civil Service Commission for the year 2017).

-extending the transitional measures applicable to serving staff members from three to six months (i.e. 1 February 2018), and that subsequent post adjustment reductions would occur every four months instead of every three months.22
+extending the transitional measures applicable to serving staff members from three to six months (i.e. 1 February 2018), and that subsequent post adjustment reductions would occur every four months instead of every three months.21

-17. On 7 February 2018, the Administration informed staff that the first quantitative reduction in post adjustment would be reflected in the February pay slip, reflecting a 3.5% decrease in net take-home pay.23 On the same day the ICSC released a document entitled "Post Adjustment Changes for Group 1 Duty Stations - Questions and Answers" which explained the calculation of the pay cut.24
+17. On 7 February 2018, the Administration informed staff that the first quantitative reduction in post adjustment would be reflected in the February pay slip, reflecting a 3.5% decrease in net take-home pay.22 On the same day the ICSC released a document entitled "Post Adjustment Changes for Group 1 Duty Stations - Questions and Answers" which explained the calculation of the pay cut.23

-18. On 23 February 2018, the Applicants received pay slips indicating implementation of the pay cut.25 On 13 April 2018, they requested management evaluation of the reduction of their salaries as evidenced in their February pay slips.26
+18. On 23 February 2018, the Applicants received pay slips indicating implementation of the pay cut.24 On 13 April 2018, they requested management evaluation of the reduction of their salaries as evidenced in their February pay slips.25

-19. On 10 July 2018, the Under-Secretary-General for Management ("USG/DM") responded to the Applicants' management evaluation request of 13 April 2018.
-The USG/DM informed the Applicants that their request was not receivable because decisions of the ICSC are binding on the Secretary-General and on the Organization.
-Thus, payment of the post adjustment according to the post adjustment multiplier established by the ICSC is not an administrative decision subject to review.27 The Applicants filed the current application on 8 August 2018.
+19. On 19 July 2018, the General Counsel for UNOPS responded to the Applicants' management evaluation request of 13 April 2018.
+The General Counsel informed the Applicants that: challenges to the ICSC's decisions were not receivable as the ICSC is "answerable and accountable" only to the General Assembly; ICSC decisions cannot be imputed to the Secretary-General in the absence of any discretionary authority to execute such decisions; the ICSC's 18 July 2017 decision was binding on the Secretary-General; the payment of post adjustment in accordance with the post adjustment multiplier established by the ICSC is not an administrative decision; and they did not have an acquired right to post adjustment.26 The Applicants filed the current application on 8 August 2018.